Coherence Collapse: Diagnosing Why Code Agents Fail After Reaching the Right Code: Introduction

 \section{Introduction}

-Large language model (LLM)-based code agents can now autonomously resolve GitHub issues, generating patches that pass unit tests on real-world repositories.
-Systems such as SWE-Agent, OpenHands, and Live-SWE-Agent achieve resolution rates of roughly 65--70\% on SWE-bench Verified, and commercial variants are increasingly deployed in production development workflows~\citep{yang2024swe,wang2024openhands,xia2025live}.
-Most existing evaluations rely on outcome-based metrics such as Pass@k.
-While useful for comparing aggregate performance or controlling cost, they cannot reveal \emph{where} or \emph{why} an agent fails, nor explain why one successful agent is more effective than another.

-We argue that evaluating code agents should move beyond outcome-based metrics toward fine-grained, stage-level diagnostics.
-Reference patches provide a natural basis for this shift: a correct patch implicitly identifies which files must be found, which functions must be examined, and which code regions must be modified.
-By comparing an agent’s trajectory against this reference, we convert execution traces from unstructured logs into quantitative, stage-specific signals.
-This enables diagnosis of where failures arise and how even successful agents differ in their execution strategies.
+Code agents now resolve real GitHub issues at 65--70\% on SWE-bench Verified~\citep{jimenez2023swe,wang2024openhands,xia2025live}, yet the evaluation toolkit for them remains almost entirely outcome-based.
+Pass@1 treats each execution as a single binary outcome, mirroring the limitation that motivated process supervision for chain-of-thought reasoning~\citep{wei2022chain,huang2022language,schick2024toolformer}: aggregate correctness conceals \emph{where} and \emph{why} reasoning succeeds or fails.
+Code is well-suited to a process-level shift because a correct patch is a precise, automatically extractable specification of which files, functions, and code regions the model needed to identify and modify; comparing an agent's trajectory against this reference converts unstructured tool-use traces into stage-specific signals over localization, comprehension, and modification.

-Building on this perspective, we introduce \textsc{TRAJEVAL}, a trajectory-based diagnostic framework that decomposes agent execution into three interpretable stages (Figure~\ref{fig:overview}): (i) \emph{Search}, capturing file-level localization; (ii) \emph{Read}, reflecting function-level code understanding; and (iii) \emph{Edit}, measuring whether modifications target the correct locations.
-For each stage, we compute precision and recall by comparing the agent’s trajectory against the reference patch.
-Precision captures efficiency (how much of the agent’s exploration was necessary), while recall captures effectiveness (how much of the required context was successfully identified).
+We introduce \codename, a trajectory-based diagnostic framework that decomposes agent execution into three stages (Figure~\ref{fig:overview}): \emph{Search} (file-level), \emph{Read} (function-level inspection), and \emph{Edit} (function-level modification).
+Each stage yields precision (efficiency) and recall (effectiveness) against the reference patch.